 He was born in London but spent his childhood in North East England.
 He was educated at RGS Newcastle upon Tyne and at the University of York.

 Tom currently lives in California and splits his time between Los Angeles and the UK.
 He also develops projects for UK-based Standing Stone Productions.

 He has won many international awards, including one Emmy for his BBC movie The Bullion Boys, an Emmy nomination for his film on the animator Richard Williams, as well as many BAFTA nominations, the RTS Fellowship, and many international awards for his directing skills, including 2 Roses at Montreux.
 He began his career as a BBC journalist, and later as Executive Producer, Music & Arts, where he directed and produced many comedy, talk, dance, music and documentary programmes.

 He founded Mentorn, which soon became the UK's largest independent production company with shows ranging from Question Time to Robot Wars and later the US reality hit Paradise Hotel.

 In 2000 Tom sold Mentorn to The Television Corporation plc and he later became CEO of FremantleMedia North America Inc, the production company responsible for American Idol and The Price Is Right, based in Los Angeles.

 Tom left FremantleMedia at the end of March 2005.
-After a year's sabbatical, during which he gave a number of keynote lectures around the world, he founded Vine Media, based in London and LA, and its subsidiary Standing Stone Productions, based in Newcastle.
+After a year's sabbatical, during which he gave a number of keynote lectures around the world, he founded Standing Stone Productions, based in Newcastle.

-He writes a weekly column for the Newcastle Journal and is also in demand as an after-dinner speaker.
+He writes regular columns for the Newcastle Journal & Chronicle Live and Voice Of The North, and is also in demand as an after-dinner speaker.

-He is married to Jo, lives in Northumberland, and has 5 children ranging from 31 to 4 yrs old.
+He is married to Jo, and has 5 children ranging from 35 to 7 yrs old.